DouglasTakada/Pi-Hole/README.md

 - static domain_name_servers=DNS_IP
 ----------------
  - Once you have entered this into the file exit the file and enter **sudo reboot** to restart to make sure the changes are saved

+Now you are finally ready to install pi hole. go to the official Pi hole webiste and select to downlaod pi hole on the raspberry pi.